saiwal/hubzilla-docker/README.md

 ## Getting started

-To get started with the project, simply follow these steps below or watch the [tutorial](https://videos.utsukta.org/w/6XWmLADJgtaLeuZ48twWuX).
+To get started with the project, simply follow these steps below.

-### Building the image from scratch
+### Deploying with prebuilt image

 - Clone the Repository: